r-lib/gmailr/README.md

       gmail_auth('file.json')
       ```

-## Furture Work ##
+## Future Work ##

 - More unit tests and better coverage
-- More (complicated) example is the manual/help
+- More (complicated) examples
-- Generate statistics
+- Email statistics
-- Mass emailers
-- Periodic emails
+- Programmatic emailing
 - Returning data frames in addition to native Gmail API objects which are usually a nested list.
 - Support all the formats of [users.messages:get](https://developers.google.com/gmail/api/v1/reference/users/messages/get)

 # Examples #